ginstrom/paladin-novel/manuscript/chapter-02.md

 "We wait for his shift," Gond said.

+Pell's eyes glittered with something more than hunger.
+"Know this stretch of coast.
+Grew up working the fishing boats out of Millhaven before I found more profitable work."
+His voice dropped even lower.
+"Ship's been angling northwest since yesterday.
+We're coming up on Widow's Cape—nasty bit of rocks that juts out like a broken finger.
+Captains always swing in close to avoid the deep currents beyond."

+"How close?"
+Gond asked.

+"Close enough to swim, if a man's desperate enough."
+Pell's grin was sharp as a blade.
+"And if he times it right.
+Third watch is when they make the turn—that's when Greasy takes his shift.
+Ship'll be maybe two hundred yards from shore, moving slow to navigate the rocks."

 The man chained with Pell—Sim—kept his voice soft as morning mist.
 "Patience will serve us better than haste."
 Even here, in this floating tomb, something in his tone made the nearby prisoners lean closer, tension easing from their shoulders.

 "Keep your god handy," Jord muttered.
 "We'll need more than pretty words."